 – Equidistant, stereographic, and equi-solid provide very wide FOV because of slow intensity drop.

 6. Examples of lens design with different image projections

-Below we present examples of lens for each of projection.
-The lenses with close parameters for each projections were found and then additionally optimized by Zemax to match with image formation equation for each of projections.
+Below we present examples of lenses for each projection.
+The lenses with close parameters for each projection were found and then additionally optimized by Zemax to match the image formation equation for each projection.

-Angular FOV is 120 deg. for all of samples
+Angular FOV is 120 deg. for all samples